cgvict/roLabelImg/README.rst

 .. image:: https://img.shields.io/travis/tzutalin/labelImg.svg
         :target: https://travis-ci.org/tzutalin/labelImg

-LabelImg is a graphical image annotation tool.
+roLabelImg is a graphical image annotation tool can label ROTATED rectangle regions, which is rewrite from 'LabelImg'.

+The original link is here<https://github.com/tzutalin/labelImg>.

 It is written in Python and uses Qt for its graphical interface.